milo168/EE209IOT/README.md

 1. [Reverse Engineering Neural Networks](https://www.usenix.org/conference/usenixsecurity19/presentation/batina)
 2. [Differential Power Analysis](https://www.paulkocher.com/doc/DifferentialPowerAnalysis.pdf)
 3. [Chip Whisper Tutorial](https://wiki.newae.com/Getting_Started)

+Understanding Power Analysis and Chip Whisperer Software:
+We began with the basic setup of the Chip Whisperer Jupyter Notebook.
+This Notebook is a collection of scripts and informative documents to support a beginning user.
+Our group followed the Suggested Completion Order document to get an introduction in how to use ChipWhisperer API along with the ChipWhispererNano.

+We completed the first eight tutorials over the course of a few days to familiarize ourselves with the equipment and API.
+These tutorials helped us understand poweranalysis, capturing data, viewing data, and analyizing our data.
+We learned how we can find patterns in the waveforms produced from power traces to identify changes in the behavior of the processor.
+Every waveform is different for different functions in a line of code.
+In addition to getting this general knowledge, the tutorials taught us how to implement our own attacks on any code.
+We learned how to modify and upload the firmware to our needs.
+Within the firmware, we included the running code so that our traces captured the processor's behavior as it ran.
+We also learned to tailor our output graphs and sampling numbers to get a better view of the waveforms we were focused on.

 ## Understanding Floating Point Multiplication
 ## Choosing a Neural Network